Ric-Ybanez/FlexiSourceTestApp/README.md

 ﻿# FlexiSourceTestApp

-Thank you for your interest in becoming part of the tech team at TyreConnect.
-The experience you have outlined in your resume is in line with the requirements for this position, and I would now like to invite you to complete the next stage of the application process which involves completing a simple .NET Core test.
+completing a simple .NET Core test.
 Please make sure your solution meets all of the following requirements and has a GUI in Angular that works:
  Accepts two strings as input: one string is called &quot;text&quot; and the other is called &quot;subtext&quot; in